MediaWind/react_kiosk_engine/docs/jsonFormat.md

 This is the background image to be displayed.

-It is defined by a required `default` property pointing to the route of the associated image and the optional `french`, `dutch`, `english` or `spanish` properties pointing to a language specific image's path.
+It is defined by a required `default` property pointing to the route of the associated image and the optional `french`, `dutch`, `english` or `spanish` properties pointing to a language specific image's path that will adapt to the current language.

 ### navigateToAfter